-Embroidery and screen printing are the main two methods for adding logos to apparel.
+Embroidery and screen printing are the main two methods for adding logos to clothing and apparel.

 When you are considering what decoration method to use for your garments you will probably be interested in two main things.

 Well … just read on to find out.

 Often the first thing we are asked is “which method is cheaper?
 The answer depends on the complexity of the logo and the quantity of garments.
 In general, embroidery is cheaper for pocket size logos, particularly for smaller quantities (less than 100 garments) and for logos that have several colours.

 The set-up cost for most embroidered logos is a flat fee and doesn’t vary based on the number of colours in your logo.
 The set-up cost for screen printing is colour dependent – a new mesh screen is required for each colour in your logo.
 And when screen printing logos onto coloured t-shirts, a “base print” is required – think of it as an undercoat – so for example, a white print on a black t-shirt requires 2 screens.
 Since the set-up cost for a typical embroidered logo is about the same as the cost for a single screen, embroidery is generally cheaper to set-up.

 Exceptions are large logos because they can take tens of thousands of stitches to create.
 They take a lot more machine time and use more thread so that makes it a lot more expensive.
 Screen printing large designs and logos is cheaper.

 The cost scenario changes for large quantities too.
 The set-up costs for screen printing become incidental and printing costs become inexpensive.

 Another thing to keep in mind is whether you anticipate repeat orders for the same garments.
 We don’t charge any set-ups for repeat embroidery jobs but we do charge reduced set-ups for repeat screen printing jobs because we have to remake the screens.